inbabbini/yt-cdownloader/README.md

 ###What you need

-Most of the work is done by another script, youtube-dl by rg3: https://github.com/rg3/youtube-dl, so you'll have to download it in order for this script to work.
+Most of the work is done by another script, [youtube-dl by rg3](https://github.com/rg3/youtube-dl), so you'll have to download it in order for this script to work.
 This is done very easely (at least in debian-esque distributions) by downloading it via command-line:

-***
-$ apt-get install youtube-dl
+`$ apt-get install youtube-dl`
-***

 ###What you can do